lupyuen/lupyuen.github.io/src/flash.md

     cargo run flash sdk_app_helloworld.bin --port /dev/tty.usbserial-1420
     ```

     (Change `sdk_app_helloworld.bin` to the full path of the firmware binary to be flashed.
-Change the USB serial port `/dev/tty.usbserial-1420` to PineCone's USB Serial Device.)
+Change `/dev/tty.usbserial-1420` to the USB Serial Device assigned to PineCone.)

     __For Windows:__